 If you don’t know the size of your pages, use sites such as GTmetrix and Pingdom.

-After choosing the right hosting plan, you should always keep an eye on the amount of used resources, and make sure that your limits are not exceeded.
+After choosing the right hosting plan, you should always keep an eye on the number of used resources, and make sure that your limits are not exceeded.
 To optimize your resources, you can use these suggestions:

 - Optimize all site’s images.
 Optimize your images from the very beginning, before uploading them on the server.
 You can use tools like Adobe Photoshop.
 You can also use plugins such as Imagify to optimize images on WordPress.

 - If you are to change your site’s theme, make sure that the previous theme is deleted.
 Also, remove and deactivated useless plugins.
 Remember that all files removed from the control panel, will be moved to the trash folder and occupy disk space.
-Make sure the files are cleaned-up completely.
+Make sure the files are cleaned up completely.

-- Make sure that your hosting provider is also allocating a separate space to your backups.
+- Make sure that your hosting provider is also allocating separate space to your backups.
 Otherwise, the backups will be stored on the site’s main disk and will soon occupy all available space.